reenasharon05/GPA-calculator/README.md

-# GPA CALCULATOR DESCRIPTION
+# GPA CALCULATOR🔢
-This is a simple GPA calculator that calculates the GPA of a semester. <br>
+This is a GPA calculator that calculates the GPA of a semester. <br>
 ### Grade classification <br>
 | Letter Grade     | Grade Point |
 |------------------|-------------|